|In this article, you're going to learn how to use the Location map App, available in the Apps Market inside the Platform.|

 This application allows visualising the consumption of all your locations in Google Maps!
 It allows generating a ranking between all the location with the option of using custom ratios for benchmarking and filtering by consumption.

 The available frequencies in this App are all the frequencies that you have configured in the Preferences section of the Platform (Settings --> Preferences).

-It can go from 5 min to monthly.
+It can go from 5 min to daily.

 Available energy sources

 These are all the available energy sources with the consumption parameter associated:

 - Gas Energy - 420